kvinay7/trade-recon-ai/README.md

 - Nullability
 - First 5 sample rows

-🚫 No semantic interpretation
-📌 Output is deterministic and lossless
+🚫 No semantic interpretation, output is deterministic and lossless

 ---